dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-mime-messages/working-with-attachments-and-embedded-objects/_index.md

 ---
-title: Working with Attachments and Embedded Objects
+title: Working with Attachments and Embedded Objects using C++ Email Parser Library
+linktitle: Working with Attachments and Embedded Objects
 type: docs
 weight: 50
 url: /cpp/working-with-attachments-and-embedded-objects/
+description: You can add and remove email attachments, display the attachment file name, and work with embedded objects using the C++ Email Parser Library API.
 ---

 ## **Managing Email Attachments**